 These exams should be performed monthly around the time of ovulation and preferably while showering.
-It's vitally important to know your body, the symptoms and to confront any signs of change by an appointment with your doctor.
+It's vitally important to know your body, and the symptoms in order to confront any signs of change by an appointment with your doctor.

 Adult women of all ages are encouraged to perform breast self-exams at least once a month.
 Johns Hopkins Medical center states, “Forty percent of diagnosed breast cancers are detected by women who feel a lump, so establishing a regular breast self-exam is very important.”
 While mammograms can help you to detect cancer before you can feel a lump, breast self-exams help you to be familiar with how your breasts look and feel so you can alert your healthcare professional if there are any changes.